-So in this very pacey world we inhabit today, it’s imperative to source knowledge outside the classroom.
-And, I have to admit, supplementing formal education with my own insatiable curiosity and voracious reading has put me in good stead.
+So, again, in this exciting world we live in today, it’s essential to source knowledge outside the classroom.
+And I have to admit, supplementing formal education with my own insatiable curiosity and reading has put me in good stead.

-Inasmuch as education has to adapt, as an individual you’ve got to learn and move at the clockspeed of real businesses in acquiring knowledge.
-Being observant and building your own case studies helps a lot — venture out of the lecture hall.
+Inasmuch as education has to adapt, as an individual you’ve got to learn and move at the clock-speed of real businesses in acquiring knowledge.
+Being observant and building your own case studies helps a lot, too — venture out of the lecture hall.